tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>This term provides context to the `scientificName`.
-Together with the `scientificName`, separated by ‘sensu’ or ‘sec.’, it forms the taxon concept label, which may be seen as having the same relationship to `taxonConceptID` as, for example, `acceptedNameUsage` has to `acceptedNameUsageID`.
-When not provided, in Taxon Core data sets the `nameAccordingTo` can be taken to be the data set.
+			<td>This term provides context to the <code>scientificName</code>.
+Together with the <code>scientificName</code>, separated by ‘sensu’ or ‘sec.’, it forms the taxon concept label, which may be seen as having the same relationship to <code>taxonConceptID</code> as, for example, <code>acceptedNameUsage</code> has to <code>acceptedNameUsageID</code>.
+When not provided, in Taxon Core data sets the <code>nameAccordingTo</code> can be taken to be the data set.
 In this case the data set mostly provides sufficient context to infer the delimitation of the taxon and its relationship with other taxa.
-In Occurrence Core data sets, when not provided, `nameAccordingTo` can be an underlying taxonomy of the data set, e.g. Plants of the World Online (<a href="http://powo.science.kew.org/">http://powo.science.kew.org/</a>) for vascular plant records in iNaturalist (in which case it should be provided), or, which is the case for most `PreservedSpecimen` data sets, the `Identification`, in which case there is no further context.</td>
+In Occurrence Core data sets, when not provided, <code>nameAccordingTo</code> can be an underlying taxonomy of the data set, e.g. Plants of the World Online (<a href="http://powo.science.kew.org/">http://powo.science.kew.org/</a>) for vascular plant records in iNaturalist (in which case it should be provided), or, which is the case for most <code>PreservedSpecimen</code> data sets, the <code>Identification</code>, in which case there is no further context.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>`Franz NM, Cardona-Duque J (2013) Description of two new species and phylogenetic reassessment of Perelleschus Wibmer & O’Brien, 1986 (Coleoptera: Curculionidae), with a complete taxonomic concept history of Perelleschus sec.
+			<td><code>Franz NM, Cardona-Duque J (2013) Description of two new species and phylogenetic reassessment of Perelleschus Wibmer & O’Brien, 1986 (Coleoptera: Curculionidae), with a complete taxonomic concept history of Perelleschus sec.
 Franz & Cardona-Duque, 2013.
 Syst Biodivers.
-11: 209–236.` (as the full citation of the Franz & Cardona-Duque (2013) in Perelleschus splendida sec.
+11: 209–236.</code> (as the full citation of the Franz & Cardona-Duque (2013) in Perelleschus splendida sec.
 Franz & Cardona-Duque (2013))</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>